 The principle

-Every technique in the GreenBox story creates a knowledge container.
+Every technique in the modern discovery and design playbook creates a knowledge container.
 Event Storming creates shared domain understanding.
 Example Mapping creates concrete specifications.
 Decision tables create formal logic.
 ADRs create decision history.
-The technique is how you fill the container.
-The container is what survives after the workshop ends.

 Related references

-- The Planning Onion — every planning layer in one place
+- The Planning Onion, every planning layer in one place